ikbendewilliam/flutter-puzzle-challenge/README.md

 Linux was a whole other issue, first of all I don't have a Linux desktop available, so I tried using [WSL 2](https://www.omgubuntu.co.uk/how-to-install-wsl2-on-windows-10).
 This doesn't support snap and you need to do some extra stuff for this, there's a [great article](https://forum.snapcraft.io/t/running-snaps-on-wsl2-insiders-only-for-now/13033) you can follow.
 Even though building may work, creating a snap still fails.
 Again the issue is with just_audio_libwinmedia.
 This requires a cmake version > 3.15, but the supported cmake version for flutter-snap is 3.11.
 There is a [PR](https://github.com/canonical/flutter-snap/pull/61) open for this and the author was generous enough to provide a [gist](https://gist.github.com/kenvandine/de8674a5eaf0d0c6c506bf38f91b9dcd) that shows how to build Flutter from git and with base20 (which resolves the issue with the cmake version).

-Unfortunatly, the snap build is still failling, so I tried something else, based on the gist.
-I changed the snapcraft to use a previously build version of my app and copy that into the snap. **Note that I haven't been able to test this and it might not work yet.**
+Unfortunatly, the snap build is still failling, the issue is that cmake create a CMakeCache.txt file, this file contains the directory in which it was made, but we copy it to another place.
+By removing this file before flutter build, this issue is also resolved and the build processes fine!
+The override-build method of the app parts in snapcraft.yaml:
 ```yaml
   circluzzle:
     after: [ flutter-git ]